RMerl/asuswrt-merlin/README-merlin.txt

 flashing!).
 It will also be available fairly early at boot (before USB disks).

-The option is enabled by default.
-You can however disable it (NOT recommended, as various features such as the Traffic Analyzer will depend on it), or, reformat it from the Administration -> System page.

 On that page you will also find an option called "Enable custom scripts and configs".
 If you intend to use custom scripts or config files, then you need to enable this option.
 This is not